faheem556/tysons-code-coffee-docker-fundamentals/README.md

 echo 'Hello container' > /share/test.txt
 exit

-# Get contents from the current folder and notice that the file is preseved
+# Get contents from the current folder and notice that the file is preserved
 ls ./share

 # Publish ports of the docker container on the host using '-p' option